thegooddocsproject/templates/base-template/about-base-template.md

 {Template author tip:

 * Discuss the nature of the content for this doctype.
-* Consider how it will impact maintenance.
+* Decide what format will best express the nature of the content.
+For example, text only, or multi-media options such as diagrams, screenshots or video.
-* Is this content expressed best with multi-media, such as diagrams, screenshots or video?
+* Consider how the format you choose will impact maintenance.
-* If so, reference your style guide which should set recommendations on image and screenshot size, video length, style etc.
+* Reference your style guide which should have recommend guidelines for using multi-media such as image size and video length.

 }